damageddolphin/readerboard/README.md

 # Software Intsall
 Download the latest version of Raspian OS lite and flash it to the MicroSD card.
-Ensure that you have added the SSH file to the boot partition and optionally created your WPA_SUPPLICANT file to automatically connect to WiFi
+Ensure that you have added the SSH file to the boot partition and optionally created your WPA_SUPPLICANT file to automatically connect to WiFi if you will not be using Ethernet.

 Insert the MicroSD card into the Raspberry Pi 4 and wait for it to boot up.